d2l-ai/d2l-en/chapter_introduction/index.md

-In some cases, customers provide explicit feedback, communicating how much they liked a particular product (e.g., the product ratings and reviews on Amazon, IMDb, and Goodreads).
+In some cases, customers provide explicit feedback, communicating how much they liked a particular product (e.g., the product ratings and reviews on Amazon, IMDb, or Goodreads).
-In other cases, they provide implicit feedback, e.g., by skipping titles on a playlist, which might indicate dissatisfaction, or might just indicate that the song was inappropriate in context.
+In other cases, they provide implicit feedback, e.g., by skipping titles on a playlist, which might indicate dissatisfaction or maybe just indicate that the song was inappropriate in context.
 In the simplest formulations,
 these systems are trained